xoxor4d/t4-rtx/README.md

 2) Download the latest t4-rtx `github actions` build:
   Release-binaries-t4-rtx - https://github.com/xoxor4d/t4-rtx/actions
-  - Drop `nvapi.dll` and the contents of the `assets` folder into your CoDWaW root directory and start the game.
+  - Drop `t4-rtx.asi` and the contents of the `assets` folder into your CoDWaW root directory and start the game.
   The in-game console should show `t4-rtx {version} >` if the dll was loaded correctly.

 <br>

+#### Info:
+- `t4-rtx.asi` has to be loaded via an asi loader
+- For ease of use, releases and nightly builds ship with [Ultimate-ASI-Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) (`dsound.dll`)

 ____